vmware/photon/README.md

 Official ISOs are available for download at [Bintray](https://bintray.com/vmware/photon/iso/view).

 An official Vagrant box is available on Hashicorp Atlas, to get started: `vagrant init vmware/photon`.
+A plugin to support Photon guests in Vagrant is available at https://github.com/vmware/vagrant-guests-photon.

+For up-to-date documentation, see the [Docs](docs/) folder.